MitchellDusek/Energy-Analytics-Executive-Dashboard/README.md

 ## Overview

-This project delivers a fully structured energy intelligence platform designed to analyze production, consumption, imports, exports, and energy mix across both long-term and monthly time horizons.
+This project analyzes U.S. energy production, consumption, imports, exports, and energy mix across both long-term and monthly time horizons.

-It demonstrates the ability to transform complex datasets into a scalable analytical framework and deliver decision-ready insights for strategic and operational use.
+The goal was to take a complex, multi-granularity dataset and structure it into a dashboard that clearly shows where the energy system stands and how it is evolving over time.

 ---